giulioprisco/fracturlab/weierstrass/Readme.md

 These scripts are designed for educational or research purposes in fractional calculus and fractal geometry.
 They assume MATLAB R2020a or later (for `exportgraphics`).

+These scripts have been developed and tested with AI assistance from Grok.

 ## Script 1: `weierstrass_fractional_derivative.m`
 ### Purpose
 Computes the Weierstrass function W(x) = sum from n=0 to N-1 of a^n * cos(b^n * pi * x) and its Riemann-Liouville fractional derivative of order alpha, D^alpha W(x) = sum from n=0 to N-1 of a^n * (b^n * pi)^alpha * cos(b^n * pi * x + alpha * pi / 2), over x in [0, 2].
 Plots the function (red) and derivative (blue), saves the plot as `plot.png` (2400x1800 pixels), and exports the derivative values to `values.csv`.